 High Blood Pressure in Children and Teens

-What is high blood pressure in children and teens?
 Blood pressure is a measure of how hard the blood pushes against the walls of the arteries as it moves through the body.
 It's normal for your child's blood pressure to go up and down throughout the day.
-But if it stays up, your child has high blood pressure.
-Another...
+But if it stays up, your child has high blood...

 Secondary High Blood Pressure